Zohra Daoud: A social activist

 Zohra also held negotiations with a Taliban delegation in the United States, being the first Afghan woman, and woman in general to hold such negotiations, at the beginning of their rule, to put the case for liberation for her sisters back home and has spoken at various Human Rights conventions and conferences, including the Afghan Women's Summit, that was held in Brussels in December 2001.

 In June 2005, she was also speaker at the Afghan Arts & Film Festival organized by Afghan Communicator at California State University, Northridge where she emphasized the importance of Afghan art and culture.

 Life in Afghanistan

-Zohra Daoud lived a high-class life in Afghanistan.
+Zohra Daoud was born in 1954 in Kabul, Afghanistan.
 Her father was Afghanistan's U.S.-educated surgeon and her mother came from a well-recognized family.
-She was raised around her personal cooks and maids in high-society Kabul.
-She was privileged, therefore she had no need to enter the pageant.
 As the pageant gained fame in Kabul, she made an impression on television executives and radio hosts.
 When she went back to Afghanistan, she became a host of a TV show.
 It was a quiz show in which participants competed against each other on their knowledge of recent occasions.
 After her crowning at the age of 18, Zohra Daoud married Mohammad Daoud, a trained commercial airline captain.